Donate Now!

 Scheduling and Rotation Changes

 The clinical rotation schedules have been constructed based on feedback from resident planning surveys, program direction, and preceptor availability across all programs.
 Residents must submit a Learner Change Request Form for any rotation change.
 Prior to the completion of the form, residents must be released from the approved preceptor.
-The completed form must be submitted to your program coordinator a minimum of 12 weeks prior to the start of the scheduled rotations.
+The completed form should be sent directly to the residents’ respective Program Coordinator for approval.
+Once the change is approved, the Program Coordinator sends the request to the Community Relations Coordinator.
 If the requested rotation is not secured within 8 weeks of the rotation, the original rotation will stand.
+For more information regarding the change request process.

 Scheduling of Electives

 In choosing an elective within NOSM University’s geographical region, funding for mileage, preceptor stipend and housing will be covered by the Northern Electives’ Program.
-Please note that funding for travel and accommodations is only available for electives of four weeks or greater (these may be subdivided as two and two weeks, but must total a minimum of four weeks within the same community, in order to access this funding).
+Please note that funding for travel and accommodations is only available for electives of 2 weeks or greater; however the Community Relations Unit strongly urges learners to continue to pursue 4 week elective even if they are subdivided as two and two weeks within the same community.
 A complete Elective Application must be submitted through the online application process found on PaNDa no less than eight weeks prior to the anticipated elective start date.
 Residents will need to login to PaNDa to access the elective application forms (Please refer to the PaNDa: Learner Electives Application Handbook).

-If residents choose to do an elective outside of NOSM University’s geographical catchment area, an External Elective Request Form outlining the proposed elective should be submitted to their program coordinator at least eight weeks prior to the start of electives.
+If residents choose to do an elective outside of NOSM University’s geographical catchment area, an External Elective Request Form outlining the proposed elective should be submitted to your program coordinator at least eight weeks prior to the start of electives.
 This form must include a description of the proposed learning objectives for the elective with specific reference to how the elective will meet the resident’s own learning needs.
-No funding is available for mileage, preceptor stipend, or accommodations for electives outside of NOSM University’s geographical catchment area.
+No funding is available for mileage, preceptor stipend (should be covered by the host university), or accommodations for electives outside of NOSM University’s geographical catchment area.

 NOSM University Payroll Quick Facts